-Within the past 2 decades, many state wildlife agencies-including CPW-have focused on reducing population densities through a combination of hunter harvest and agency culling in efforts to control CWD, though many of these programs were prematurely terminated due to lack of early measurable success, high personnel and agency costs, and lack of public support (WAFWA 2018).
+Within the past two decades, many state wildlife agencies have focused on reducing population densities through a combination of hunter harvest and agency culling, though many of these programs were prematurely terminated due to lack of early measurable success, high personnel and agency costs, and lack of public support (WAFWA 2018).
 Early termination of these programs and a lack of experimental design precluded proper evaluation of CWD prevalence response to management actions.
 Consequently, this CWD Response Plan is designed to take a long-term management approach that will test the efficacy of different management actions to control CWD prevalence.
-Colorado's approach to big game management and hunting license allocation provides ideal conditions to assess how CWD responds to management.
+Colorado's approach to big game management and hunting license allocation provides ideal conditions to test how CWD responds to management.

 Colorado sets management objectives and license numbers for individual herds of big game.
-Hunting licenses for deer, elk and moose are limited throughout the state and allocated according to Game Management Units (GMU), except for where over-the-counter elk licenses are made available.
+Hunting licenses for deer, elk and moose are limited throughout the state and allocated according to GMUs, except for where over-the-counter elk licenses are made available.
 Most herds include multiple GMUs, which means CPW has the ability to issue licenses at a scale that is smaller than an entire herd.
 This makes it possible to implement this CWD Response Plan at the herd scale as well as the smaller GMU scale, provided that sufficient CWD prevalence data is available.
-As mentioned previously, herd-specific management actions prescribed to control CWD will be determined by local herd managers in concert with Herd Management Plan objectives.
-This integration of CPW's current management framework with the CWD Response Plan will increasingly rely on hunters to help manage CWD.
-Hunter harvest will continue to be a primary tool for implementation that is controlled through licensing.
+As mentioned previously, herd-specific management actions prescribed to control CWD will be determined by local herd managers in concert with herd management plan objectives.
+Hunter harvest will continue to be a primary tool for implementation and controlled through licensing.